-The lightest hang on tree stand currently available in 2020 is the M7 Microlite Treestand from Millennium.
+The lightest hang on tree stand I found in 2019-20 was the M7 Microlite Treestand from Millennium.

 - Millennium Treestands M7 Microlite Treestand – 8.5 lbs